Third pregnancies are great but they aren’t always easy! This humorous take on a third pregnancies will have you laughing out loud!!

 2nd pregnancy: I’m going to tough it out if I can, but I’ll take meds that are safe when I need them so I can keep up with my preschooler

 3rd pregnancy: At my first appointment I told the Dr. I would be needing “the same drugs you people give Princess Kate”.
 I take them every day.
+I’m pretty sure they are made of unicorn tears, they’re that good.

 All The Sacrifices: